turnkeylinux/python-all/dh_python2.rst

 In order to support more than one Python version in the same binary package, dh_python2 (unlike dh_pycentral and dh_pysupport) creates symlinks to all supported Python versions at build time.
-It means binNMU (or sourceful upload in case of architecture independent packages) are required once a list of supported Python version is changed.
+It means binNMU (or sourceful upload in case of architecture independent packages) is required once a list of supported Python version is changed.
 It's faster and more robust than its competitors, though.